Glasgow Marrow and GU Macmillan Society are proud to present the 7th annual Ceilidh for Cancer, in aid of Anthony Nolan and Macmillan Cancer Support!

 Macmillan Cancer Support is one of the UK’s leading cancer charities.
 It supports patients from diagnosis and throughout their treatment.
 As well as helping with the medical needs of people affected by cancer, Macmillan also looks at the social, emotional and practical impact cancer can have, and campaigns for better cancer care.
 Macmillan Cancer Support's goal is to reach and improve the lives of everyone living with cancer in the UK.

-On the 21st of February, join us in the Debates Chamber of the Glasgow University Union for an evening of live music and dancing to some Scottish classics.
+On the 23rd of February, join us in the Dining Room of the Glasgow University Union for an evening of live music and dancing to some Scottish classics.
 Never been to a ceilidh before?
 Don’t worry, our amazing band will talk you through every step!

 Tickets are £5.50 each online, or £7 each if purchased at the door (subject to availability).
-We recommend pre-booking your ticket online to avoid disappointment.
-Doors open at 7pm.
+Pre-book your ticket now for only £5.50 to avoid disappointment.